hashgraph/hedera-mirror-node/docs/design/stateproofalpha.md

   false.

-The [version 5 record file and signature file](https://docs.hedera.com/guides/docs/record-and-event-stream-file-formats) enable the stateproof REST API to create a more compact record file by replacing any record stream object but the one of interest with its hash.
+The [version 5 record file and signature file](https://docs.hedera.com/guides/docs/record-and-event-stream-file-formats) enable the stateproof REST API to create a more compact record file by replacing every record stream object except the one of interest with its hash.
 As a result, depending on the format of the record file, the REST API returns either the full format response or the compact format response.